 I don't live in an area that was heavily hit by the storm, but I have dozens of friends and family members who do.
 And the common consensus among those families seems to be that if it is possible to let the kids get out and have their fun tonight, then we should let them do it.

-And I think Kira Newman of Luray, Va., had an excellent point when she commented, "Tragedies happen every day in this world, even if we don't always hear about them, and we still go on with our lives.
+And I think Kira Newman of Luray, Virginia, had an excellent point when she commented, "Tragedies happen every day in this world, even if we don't always hear about them, and we still go on with our lives.
 We can always take a moment to send prayers or love to those dealing with tragedy and be grateful for all that we have."

 Here are more ways we can help the victims of Hurricane Sandy.